mikenewbon/blender-studio/docs/architecture.md

 Probably we'll need slugs for these objects later.

+##### "About" pages: `flatpages`

+The "About" section for each film is a [flatpage](https://docs.djangoproject.com/en/stable/ref/contrib/flatpages/).
+It has to be created by hand for every film, with the url following the pattern:
+`/<film-title-slug>/about/`.
+The page contents are expected to be formatted in Markdown, which is converted to HTML on save.

+Under the hood, the `flatpages` application uses a custom `ExtendedFlatPage` model, with an additional foreign key to a film, and the `html_content` field storing the page content converted from Markdown to HTML.
+We use [mistune](https://mistune.readthedocs.io/) to do the rendering.
+The flatpage view is overwritten to use this extended model.

+Since the only use case for flatpages at the moment is in the films app, all the related code is also stored in the films app.

 ## Progress
 Could be extracted to a separate app.
 Has to be added to films, too.

+## Static Assets

+**Static Assets** represent the files uploaded in the cloud.

+Static assets can be of three types (`source_type` attribute): image, video, or (a generic) file.

+**Images** and **Videos** should be represented by their respective models: `Image` and `Video`, which provide additional attributes like resolution or duration.
+These models additionally have a one-to-one reference to a Static Asset instance, containing all the other data.

+Preview pictures for all static assets are obligatory.
+However, for images and videos they can be generated automatically (e.g. by the `sorl-thumbnail` library).

+We want the entire `static_assets` app (i.e. file-representing models: `StaticAsset`, `Image`, `Video`) to be portable, and independent of the other apps.
+In particular, the `DynamicStorageFileField` should be left inside this app, even though it is used in other apps' models as well.

+##### Licenses
+For now, licenses are only added to static assets (image, video, file).

+##### Storage locations
+Storage location is a place to store all the film-related or training-related files.
+In production, there's exactly one storage location (GCS, S3 bucket, etc.) per project, i.e. per film or per training.

+There's a plan to move all the 'production' resources to one S3 bucket, because apparently it will make handling them much easier.

 ## Subscriptions